dubroe/sticky-div/README.md

 sticky-div
 ==========

-A jQuery plugin that forces a `div` to stick to the top of the viewport if the user scrolls past it.
+A jQuery plugin that forces a `div` to stick to the top or bottom of the viewport if the user scrolls past it.

 Inspired by the blog post _["Stick div at top after scrolling"](http://blog.yjl.im/2010/01/stick-div-at-top-after-scrolling.html)_ by **YJL**.